rkuhlf/rocket-simulation/doc/calculations.md

 ## Nomenclature
 I call the rotational moment torque, but it isn't really torque.
 Torque as units Newton-meters, but I am using a force with radians per second^2 kilograms - The main difference is that I don't have the extra meters in it.
 Actually I'm not sure there's a difference.

 I tried to capitalize python files that are intended to be run.
-For the most part, files that begin with a lowercase are just helpers.
+For the most part, files that begin with a lowercase are just lib.

 ## Rotation